 You can no longer simply post your media coverage on the news section of your website and hope a potential customer reads it.
 You must take your media coverage where your audience is – social media.

 One important fact to remember about social media is this: people don’t spend time on social media to be “sold to.”
 They want to be entertained, connect with others, as well as find and share interesting news, blog posts, videos and pictures.
-Sharing your media coverage on your social media platforms provides you with a perfect opportunity to provide interesting, valuable news with your audience.
+Sharing your media coverage on your social media platforms provides you with a perfect opportunity to provide interesting, valuable news to your audience.

 However, you must position your media coverage in a specific way to get the right type of engagement from your audience.
 This is where many brands miss the mark.